Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research: Cybergrooming Research in Computational Sciences

 \cbox{yellow!90!} \textbf{Evaluating Victim Traits}~\cite{guo2023text}: A smaller subset of research examines victim behavior in online interactions. \citet{guo2023text} utilized text-mining techniques such as Linguistic Inquiry and Word Count (LIWC) to analyze chat data and identify social-psychological traits of potential victims.

 Table~\ref{tab:research-objects-cs} summarizes the distribution of research objectives.
-The dominance of detection-based studies (83.33\%) highlights the field’s focus on automating cybergrooming identification, likely due to the scalability of ML models in processing vast amounts of chat data.
-In contrast, educational interventions and stage-based analysis each constitute only 11.11\% of studies, while research on victim traits is notably scarce (2.78\%).
+The dominance of detection-based studies (72.73\%) highlights the field’s focus on automating cybergrooming identification, likely due to the scalability of ML models in processing vast amounts of chat data.
+In contrast, educational interventions constitute only \new{15.91\%} of studies, and stage-based analysis accounts for just \new{9.09\%}, while research on victim traits remains notably scarce \new{(2.27\%)}.

 This emphasis on detection reflects an urgent need to equip platforms with real-time monitoring tools to prevent grooming before escalation.
 However, the limited focus on education, behavioral analysis, and victim profiling suggests critical gaps in proactive prevention strategies.
 Unlike social science research, which examines root causes and social interventions, computational approaches remain largely reactive, prioritizing post-interaction detection rather than preemptive intervention.
 Future research should explore integrating \textbf{\em detection with prevention}, incorporating ML-driven risk assessments into educational platforms, and leveraging AI-generated conversational simulations to prepare children and caregivers for identifying early grooming tactics.
 Expanding research on victim vulnerability factors can also improve predictive modeling, allowing for more targeted intervention strategies.